opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   gs\_wlm\_session\_respool\(bigint\)

-    Description: Obtains the session resource pool information about all background threads.The input parameter is bigint type and can be any bigint value or null.
+    Description: Obtains the session resource pool information about all backend threads.
+The input parameter can be any value of the bigint type or can be null.

     Return type: record